rikkimax/twp-d/manuscript/content/oop/introduction.md

 **Theory:**

 Object Orientated Programming is a way to encapsulate data and code.
-Like Structs, classes[^DLangClasses] have methods and variables.
-The biggest difference between a Struct and a Class is that classes are allocated on the heap instead of the stack.
+Like structs, classes[^DLangClasses] have methods and variables.
+The biggest difference between a struct and a class is that classes are allocated on the heap instead of the stack.

 An example class is: